Halifax II LW287 - Off Bornholm See also p142 LAN ED494 Updated: 22 OCT 2011

 e777124.htm Simpson A F F/S RAF 51 p230.htm HAL LW287 Minelaying Off Bornholm d031043 e777 e777.htm NO KNOWN

-HAL LW287 styrtede ned omkring her nord for Rønne den 3. oktober 1943 i forbindelse med minelægning ved Sassnitz (omkring her).
+HAL LW287 styrtede ned omkring her nord for Rønne den 3. oktober 1943 i forbindelse med minelægning ved Sassnitz.

 "294 Lancasters bombede München denne nat, medens samtidig 117 bombefly minerede kystområdet fra de franske havne til Østersøen.
 Fly fra